x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

 Throughput limitations for contacts and calendars completely depend on the quota restrictions for your tenant's service account on the Google Workspace side.

-Additional migration limitations are described in the following table:
+Other migration limitations are described in the following table:

 |Data type|Limitations|
 |---|---|